 Unit Grades that May Be Grouped Together Unit Testing Time (minutes)

-Unit 1 Grade 3 (Grade 3 PBT Mathematics cannot be administered in the same environment as grades 4 and 5 due to the difference in test materials causing differences in directions.)
-60
+Unit 1 Grade 3 60

-Grade 4, Grade 5 60
+Unit 1 Grade 4, Grade 5 60

-Grade 6, , Grade 7 (non-calculator/calculator unit) 60
+Unit 1 Grade 6, Grade 7 60

-Grade 8 60
+Unit 1 Grade 8 60

-Unit 2 Grade 3 (Grade 3 PBT Mathematics cannot be administered in the same environment as grades 4 and 5 due to the difference in test materials causing differences in directions.)
-60
+Unit 2 Grade 3 60

-Grade 4, Grade 5 60
+Unit 2 Grade 4, Grade 5 60

-Grade 6, Grade 7, Grade 8 60
+Unit 2 Grade 6, Grade 7, Grade 8 60

-Unit 3 Grade 3 (Grade 3 PBT Mathematics cannot be administered in the same environment as grades 4 and 5 due to the difference in test materials causing differences in directions.)
-60
+Unit 3 Grade 3 60

-Grade 4, Grade 5 60
+Unit 3 Grade 4, Grade 5 60

-Grade 6, Grade 7, Grade 8 60
+Unit 3 Grade 6, Grade 7, Grade 8 60

 Computer-Based Testing: Are You Ready?
 Manage test sessions and review each student's status in PearsonAccessnext.
 Check for an accommodation indicator next to the State Student ID (SSID) to confirm accommodations (e.g., TTS).
-Test Administrator log in.
+Test the Administrator's log in.
 Confirm that the Test Coordinator has prepared the test sessions.
 Start test sessions and unlock the applicable unit (lock the unit for absent students).
 Resume students (as needed).
-Ensure students have submitted completed test units.
+Ensure students have submitted completed test units the directions in this manual and using the appropriate administration script.
+Monitor testing time.
+Supervise test administration and provide breaks (if applicable).
+Return all testing materials to the School Test Coordinator.
 Confirming Accessibility Features and Accommodations Before starting every session, confirm students have the correct forms.
-Look for the form indicator near their names in the session.
-Here is what you should see: Paper-Based Testing: After You're Done Transcribe accommodated responses (Braille, Large Print, and other Response Accommodations) Return Materials to the School Test Coordinator Test Administrator Manual Pearson-supplied mathematics reference sheets Mathematics tools, if applicable (e.g., calculator, rulers, protractors) Used and unused scratch paper Secure materials which must be returned to Pearson (scorable or nonscorable) Test booklets (all grades) Answer documents (Grades 4-8) Indicator Accommodation ASL American Sign Language SR Assistive Technology- Screen Reader Non- Assistive Technology- SR Non-Screen Reader CC Closed Captioning TTS Text-to-Speech STTS Spanish Text-to-Speech Spanish Note: Students utilizing a Human Reader must be placed in a Human Reader session.
-If you do not see an accessibility feature or accommodation for a student who should have one,
+Look for the form indicator near thei names in the session.
+Here is what you should see: Indicator Accommodation commodations session, confirm students have bk for the form indicator near to Here is what you should see: After You're Done Transcribe accommodated responses I Indica ccommodation nerican Sign Language (Braille, Large Print, and other Response Accommodations) SR As sistive Technology- reen Reader Return Materials to the School Test Coordinator Nor SR sistive Technology- on-Screen Reader Test Administrator Manual Pearson-supplied mathematics reference sheets Mathematics tools, if applicable CC Clo osed Captioning (e.g., calculator, rulers, protractors) ☐ Used and unused scratch paper TT S Tex xt-to-Speech STT S Sp anish Text-to-Speech Secure materials which must be returned to Pearson (scorable or nonscorable) S Sp anish Test booklets (all grades) Note: Students utilizing a Human Reader must be placed in a Human Reader session.
+If you do not see an accessibility feature or accommodation for a student who should have one, do not let the student log in.
+Contact your STC. e an accessibility feature or a student who should have one, Answer documents (Grades 4-8) Human Reader scripts Braille Test Booklets Large Print Test Booklets